Carol Leifer: Personal life

-Children

-In 2007 they purchased a $3.2-million, 5000 ft2 home in the Santa Monica Hills, as part of their preparations to adopt their nine-month-old son, Bruno Leifer-Wolf, who was born in Guatemala in 2006.
+In 2007 they purchased a $3.2 million, 5000 ft2 home in the Santa Monica Hills, as part of their preparations to adopt their nine-month-old son, Bruno Leifer-Wolf, who was born in Guatemala in 2006.
 Leifer was 50 years old at the time, which she felt was the best age for her to have a child, saying "I feel I have a better outlook on life."

-Veganism

-Leifer has become vegan, saying "I recently became vegan because I felt that as a Jewish lesbian, I wasn't part of a small enough minority.
+Leifer has become vegan, joking "I recently became vegan because I felt that as a Jewish lesbian, I wasn't part of a small enough minority.
 So now I'm a Jewish lesbian vegan."
-Leifer has been advocate for animal rights and made testimonials for PETA about her decision to become vegan, encouraging others to do the same.
+Leifer has been an advocate for animal rights and made testimonials for PETA about her decision to become vegan, encouraging others to do the same.